Old City, New Friends, New Enemies.

 “My pleasure,” Aelina moved over towards SG-15 and the others.

 “Bah!
-Empress of ten worlds and twenty-two billion people, yet I still cannot order a proper ale for two more years,” Drayana complained lightly.
+Empress of ten major worlds, twelve smaller planets, and two dozen assorted inhabited moons - with twenty-two billion people between them - yet I still cannot order a proper ale for two more years,” Drayana complained lightly.

 Dawn shrugged.
 “Worse on our world.
 Or in my country, anyways...
 You have to be twenty-one – and chances are we wouldn’t even be allowed in the door of a place like this.”